 At the hotel

-Courtyard garden, DVD/BluRay library, free WiFi throughout, private dining rooms.
+Courtyard garden, small fitness room, DVD/BluRay library, free WiFi throughout, private dining rooms.
 In rooms: LCD TV, Blu-ray/DVD player, Bose iPod dock, minibar, free bottled water, coffee- and tea-making kit, full-size Green & Spring bath products, hairdryer, slippers and robes.

 Our favourite rooms